Pekorishia/Trabalho2/README.txt

 ////////////////////////HOW IT WORKS

 Create a new QT project as QT Console Application and name it as you wish.
-Just as an example, we will use here the project name: "trabalho2".

-After creating the project, open the "trabalho2".pro and change the last config (CONFIG -= app_bundle) to:
+After creating the project, open the "projectName".pro and change the last config (CONFIG -= app_bundle) to:
 CONFIG += c++11

 after that, right click into your project file name and go to "Add Existing Directory...".